wp-pwa/wp-pwa/README.md

 ## Development

-Run `npm start:pwa` to start the project in development mode.
+Run `npm run start:pwa` to start the project in development mode.

 Run `npm run build:pwa -- -p && npm start:pwa -- -p` to start the project in production mode.